YabiSkywalker/Highly-Available-Fault-Tolerant-Architecture/README.md

+For Continuous Integration, and Continuous Deployment install Jenkins on your local machine and attach the same IAM role to the Jenkins agent.

     The Jenkins job this triggers will deploy all the changes in the following stages:

-    1. Install TF
-    2. Checkout code from Main branch.
-    3. Terraform initalize
+        1. Terraform initalize
-    4. Terraform plan
+        2. Terraform plan
-    5. Terraform apply
+        3. Terraform apply
-    6. Terraform destroy (So we do not add unwanted costs.)
+        4. Terraform destroy (So we do not add unwanted costs.)